dell/ansible-datadomain/README.md

   private_key_file = /root/.ssh/id_rsa

   ```
-  If you want to use user password instead of rsa login, use `ansible_ssh_pass` parameter to specify password and remove `private_key_file` parameter. e.g
+  If you want to use user password instead of rsa certificate authentication, use `ansible_ssh_pass` parameter to specify password and remove `private_key_file` parameter. e.g

   ```
   [dd]